 |Other Position:||Assistant Head Coach/Cornerbacks Coach|

-Trooper Taylor, a 24-year coaching veteran at the NCAA FBS level who helped lead Auburn to a 2011 BCS National Championship, is in his fourth year as Arkansas State's cornerbacks coach and begins his second with the Red Wolves since being elevated to the position of assistant head coach.
+Trooper Taylor, a 25-year coaching veteran at the NCAA FBS level who helped lead Auburn to a 2011 BCS National Championship, is in his fifth year as Arkansas State’s cornerbacks coach and begins his third with the Red Wolves since being elevated to the position of assistant head coach.

-Taylor's first three seasons at A-State saw him help lead the Red Wolves to 24 victories, a trio of bowl game appearances and back-to-back Sun Belt Conference championships in 2015 and 2016.
+Taylor’s first four seasons at A-State saw him help lead the Red Wolves to 31 victories, a bowl game appearance each year and back-to-back Sun Belt Conference championships in 2015 and 2016.

-Taylor's cornerbacks unit was anchored by his son, Blaise, and senior Chris Humes, who made the transition from safety for his final year with the Red Wolves.
-Humes would go on to sign a free agent contract with the Los Angeles Raiders, while Blaise tied for the team-high in interceptions with three and ranked third in the Sun Belt in passes defended (12).
-The two standouts alone combined for 81 tackles, 7.0 tackles for loss, four interceptions, 15 pass break-ups, three fumble recoveries and two forced fumbles.
-Taylor's unit was key in A-State ranking among the top 25 teams in the nation in tackles for loss (No. 1), defensive touchdowns (No. 8), scoring defense (No. 19), team pass efficiency defense (No. 23) and fumbles recovered (No. 24).
+The 2016 season also saw Taylor coach Chris Humes, who went on to sign a free agent contract with the Los Angeles Raiders, through a transition from safety to cornerback his final year with the Red Wolves.
+Blaise and Humes combined for 81 tackles, 7.0 tackles for loss, four interceptions, 15 pass break-ups, three fumble recoveries and two forced fumbles.
+Taylor’s unit was key in A-State ranking among the top 25 teams in the nation in tackles for loss (No. 1), defensive touchdowns (No. 8), scoring defense (No. 19), team pass efficiency defense (No. 23) and fumbles recovered (No. 24).

 His cornerbacks were responsible for nine interceptions and 20 pass break-ups during the 2015 season that saw the Red Wolves’ defense rank first in the nation in both interceptions (26) and defensive touchdowns (8), second in turnovers gained (34) and 21st in pass completion percentage defense.
 He tutored senior corner Rocky Hayes, who was named First Team All-Sun Belt Conference after recording six interceptions that tied the second most in the league.